Our Philosophy

 Accountability

-At Nurtured State Collective, we take responsibility for our practice.
+At Nurtured State, we take responsibility for our practice.
 This means, we adhere to our professional guidelines and legal requirements.
 We declare conflicts of interest and uphold people’s rights to privacy and confidentiality, including its limitations.
 We make explicit our services, safety and risks associated with mental health conditions.
 Consent can be withdrawn at any time.

 Innovation